osisoft/PI-Adapter/V1/Configuration/Diagnostics configuration.md

 3. Save the file.
 4. Use any of the [Configuration tools](xref:ConfigurationTools) capable of making HTTP requests and execute a PUT command with the contents of that file to the following endpoint: `http://localhost:5590/api/v1/configuration/system/diagnostics`

     **Note:** `5590` is the default port number.
-If you selected a different port number, replace it with the value you picked.
+If you selected a different port number, replace it with that value.

 ## Diagnostics schema